 Why do some people choose this option instead of oil-based bisacodyl suppositories?

-The water-soluble polyethylene glycol (PEG) base dissolves more quickly than oil-based formulations.
-This is often preferred when predictable timing matters in a scheduled bowel routine.
+The water-soluble polyethylene glycol (PEG) base dissolves more quickly than oil-based formulations, which must melt before activating.
+This difference in formulation is often preferred when predictable timing is important within a scheduled bowel routine.

 How consistent is the onset compared with other suppository types?

-Individual response varies, but it is commonly selected when a narrower onset window is preferred over oil-based bisacodyl options.
-Glycerin suppositories can also act quickly, though they function differently and are often used for milder or pediatric needs.
+Compared with oil-based bisacodyl suppositories, this formulation is often selected when a narrower and more predictable onset window is preferred.
+Glycerin suppositories may also act quickly, though they work differently and are more commonly used for milder or pediatric needs.

 Does the active ingredient differ from other stimulant suppositories?

 No. It contains the same stimulant laxative, bisacodyl 10 mg, used in other adult stimulant suppositories.
-The primary difference is the base formulation, which influences how quickly dissolution occurs.
+The primary difference is the base formulation, which affects how quickly the suppository dissolves after insertion.

 Is it appropriate for long-term bowel programs?